Brahimhz/DynamicsXchangeToolkit/README.md

 # DynamicsXchangeToolkit

 `DynamicsXchangeToolkit` is a reusable .NET library that packages the `GenericCrmService<T>` primitive together with helper attributes and utilities for Microsoft Dataverse (Dynamics 365/CRM).
 It targets any POCO entity decorated with `[CrmTable]`, `[CrmColumn]`, and `[CrmForeignKey]` attributes and surfaces rich CRUD plus navigation-loading support on top of the Power Platform Dataverse `ServiceClient`.
+The library builds against `.NET 8.0`.

 ---